w3c/wai-media-guide/managing-standards.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This pages shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG</a>) standards for video and audio (&quot;media&quot;).
-This page helps you figure out if your specific video or audio needs captions, audio description, a basic transcript, or a descriptive transcript.
 This page helps you manage accessible media development.
+It:
+* shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag/">WCAG</a>) standards for video and audio (&quot;media&quot;)
+* helps you figure out if your specific video or audio needs captions, audio description, a basic transcript, or a descriptive transcript
-It includes guidance to help you decide what to develop in-house and what to outsource.
+* includes guidance to help you decide what to develop in-house and what to outsource

 {::nomarkdown}
 {% include box.html type="end" %}